Welcome to Our Regimental Association

 Once you have registered, we will supply you with a password so you can log into the Members Area pages on this website.
 There you will get additional Association information that is only for our members, such as detailed news, more information about our activities, contact details for our Branches and Focal Points and the e-version of The Janner, our monthly newsletter.

-This week we have a branch meeting in Gillingham and focal point meetings in Okehampton and on Salisbury Plain.
+This week we have a branch meeting at Poole on 11 July and focal point meetings at Honiton 7 July and Tiverton on 11 July.

 Visit our Calendar page for notice of meetings throughout the year.